sap-tutorials/Tutorials/tutorials/cp-cf-create-destination/cp-cf-create-destination.md

 ---
-title: Create a Destination in the SAP BTP cockpit
+title: Create a Destination in the SAP BTP Cockpit
 description: Create a destination in the SAP BTP cockpit to allow application access to the Northwind OData services.
 auto_validation: true
 primary_tag: products>sap-business-technology-platform